freedomofpress/encryption-works/encryption_works.md

 Here are some further tips to enhance your security and privacy while using the Tor browser.
 Some tips, such as disabling flash, are good advice for any web browser.

 - Use Tor's new [Security Slider](https://blog.torproject.org/blog/tor-browser-45-released) feature.
 This allows you some control over your Tor experience based on your threat model.
 Generally speaking, we recommend setting it to "Medium-High."
 - Be careful of unencrypted sites, which don't have a lock icon next to the URL.
 Tor anonymizes your Internet traffic but unencrypted connections can still be eavesdropped on between the final node and the Internet server.
+EFF has made a great [visualization of how Tor and HTTPS can work together to protect your privacy](https://www.eff.org/pages/tor-and-https).
 - Try to avoid downloading files such as PDFs or Microsoft Word documents (which end in .doc or .docx), as they can be vehicles for malware that can be used by an attacker to de-anonymize your web browsing.